Utah Admin. Code R315-261-4 - Exclusions

 previous calendar year.
 Annual reports shall be submitted electronically using

 EPA's Waste Import Export Tracking System, WIETS, or its successor system.
-Such

-reports shall include the following information:
+These reports shall include the information listed in Subsections

-(A) Name, mailing and site address, and EPA
+(A) name, mailing and site address, and EPA

 ID number, if applicable, of the hazardous secondary material